Drug interactions between Diltiazem Hydrochloride CD and losartan

 There were no interactions found in our database between Diltiazem Hydrochloride CD and losartan - however, this does not necessarily mean no interactions exist.
 Always consult with your doctor or pharmacist.

 Diltiazem Hydrochloride CD

-A total of 921 drugs (5346 brand and generic names) are known to interact with Diltiazem Hydrochloride CD.
+A total of 934 drugs are known to interact with Diltiazem Hydrochloride CD.

 - Diltiazem Hydrochloride CD is in the following drug classes: calcium channel blocking agents, group IV antiarrhythmics.

 - Diltiazem Hydrochloride CD is used to treat the following conditions:

 - Losartan is a member of the drug class angiotensin receptor blockers.